FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Experiments

 where $s_\mathrm{ens}$ represents the ensemble baseline score, $s_\mathrm{IR}$, $s_\mathrm{Pick}$, and $s_\mathrm{HPSv2}$ represent the ImageReward score, PickScore, and HPS v2 score respectively, and $w_\mathrm{IR}$, $w_\mathrm{Pick}$, and $w_\mathrm{HPSv2}$ represent their respective weights.

-To be consistent with the evaluation of AU4 valence score, a leave-one-participant-out (LOPO) procedure was applied in the fitting of the three weights $w_\mathrm{IR}$, $w_\mathrm{Pick}$, and $w_\mathrm{HPSv2}$; we used grid search with a granularity of 0.1 to optimize the accuracy of image preference prediction.
-Since the scales of the scores are different, all of them were standardized based on the mean and standard deviation of the training set.
+A leave-one-participant-out (LOPO) procedure was applied in the fitting of the three weights $w_\mathrm{IR}$, $w_\mathrm{Pick}$, and $w_\mathrm{HPSv2}$; we used grid search with a granularity of 0.1 to optimize the accuracy of image preference prediction.
+Since the scales of the scores are different, they were each z-scored using their mean and standard deviation on the training set.
 We obtained the same results of $w_\mathrm{IR}=0.1$, $w_\mathrm{Pick}=0.6$, and $w_\mathrm{HPSv2}=0.3$ for all LOPO training sets.